hacknarog/hacknarog/README.md

 - 👋 Hi, I’m Aakash A Nair
 - 👀 I’m interested in learning new technology, solving math problems, solvig mysteries, lookout for a new problem
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Machine Learning, Deep Learning, BlockChain
 - 💞️ I’m looking to collaborate on a problem that has great impact to the real world.
 - 📫 How to reach me